stevenwernercs/zulu/README.md

 - Builds a small network (sensory, inter-neuron, motor), starts one thread per neuron.
 - Each neuron loop: sample nearby transmitters at dendrites → sum potential → threshold at soma → propagate via axon → emit transmitters at synapses.
 - Brain maintains a coordinate-indexed fluid of transmitters with decay; prints a textual “plot” and motor neuron output to the console.
-- JavaFX 3D visualizer renders the live brain as colored points in 3D (soma, dendrites, axon tips, synapses, transmitters) and updates continuously.
-The prior LWJGL visualizer remains in the codebase for future fixes.
+- Default Swing 2D visualizer renders the brain as colored points (most compatible).
+JavaFX 3D visualizer is available (hardware support required), and the prior LWJGL visualizer remains in the codebase for future fixes.

 **Project Layout**